 Following the success of our sold out March event, we are delighted to announce a return to Hebden Bridge’s Trades Club this summer.

-Taking place on Saturday 6th July 2019, proceedings will be once more split into separate daytime and evening events.
-The former, featuring both up-and-coming and established writers, comprises our first ever entirely fiction-centric lineup – a reflection of the abundant experimental, original, and highly exciting new novels and short stories of the moment.
-The evening event centres on music, with performances from Dean McPhee and Andrew Wasylyk, after which Heavenly Jukebox DJs will spin tunes ’til chucking out time.
+Taking place on Saturday 6th July 2019, the event, featuring both up-and-coming and established writers, comprises our first ever entirely fiction-centric lineup – a reflection of the abundant experimental, original, and highly exciting new novels and short stories of the moment.
+Featuring:

 – Jessica Andrews – reading from her hotly anticipated London/Donegal-set debut novel Saltwater (published in May by Sceptre), and discussing it with journalist and short story writer Anna Wood